syncfusion-content/fileformat-docs/File-Formats/XlsIO/Custom-XML-Support.md

   {% endtabs %}

-N> Custom Xml cannot be modified when the file is saved in Excel 97-2003 (\*.xls) format.
+N> Custom XML cannot be modified when the file is saved in Excel 97-2003 (\*.xls) format.
-N> Custom Xml can be created and modified when the file is saved in Excel 2007 and later versions (\*.xlsx).
+N> Custom XML can be created and modified when the file is saved in Excel 2007 and later versions (\*.xlsx).